JohnCoene/waiter/docs/waiter.md

 ## On busy

-In the development version, not yet on CRAN, one can use `waiter_on_busy` to automatically display the loading screen when the server is busy computing things and automatically remove it when it goes back to idle.
+One can use `waiterOnBusy` to automatically display the loading screen when the server is busy computing things and automatically remove it when it goes back to idle.

 ```r
 library(shiny)